cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 **Upgrade Steps**

 1. If using Cloudera Manager, :ref:`stop all CDAP application and services
-   <install-upgrade>`, as Cloudera Manager will have auto-started CDAP
+   <configuration-upgrade>`, as Cloudera Manager will have auto-started CDAP
 #.
 Disable all CDAP tables; from an HBase shell, run this command::

     > disable_all 'cdap.*'

 #.
 Upgrade to CDH 5.4
-#. :ref:`Stop all CDAP services <install-upgrade>`, as CDH will have auto-started CDAP
+#. :ref:`Stop all CDAP services <configuration-upgrade>`, as CDH will have auto-started CDAP
 #.
 Run the CDAP Upgrade Tool, as the user that runs CDAP Master (the CDAP user)::

     $ /opt/cdap/master/bin/svc-master run co.cask.cdap.data.tools.UpgradeTool upgrade_hbase